DeSoto County, Mississippi: Politics

-DeSoto County, as did most Southern counties, voted predominantly for the Democratic candidate through 1956.
+DeSoto County, as did most Southern counties, voted predominantly for the Democratic candidate through 1960.
 A shift in this pattern took place beginning in 1964, as with the rest of the Solid South.
-The only Democrat to take DeSoto County since then has been Jimmy Carter, in his successful 1976 bid.
-However, 1964 was a protest vote against LBJ, the 1968 election was for a Democrat running as an independent, and 1972 for was for Nixon's second term where he won most of the country.
+The only Democrat to win DeSoto County since then has been Jimmy Carter, in his successful 1976 bid.
+However, 1964 was a protest vote against Lyndon Johnson, the 1968 election was for a Democrat running as an independent, and 1972 was for Nixon's second term where he won most of the country.
 It wasn't until after 1980 that the state became a solid Republican presidential vote and not until 2012 was the State House and Senate Republican.
 1992 was the first Republican Governor since 1876.
 DeSoto County itself only voted 13% for the Republican in 1968, but has been reliably Republican for President since 1980.
 It first voted for a Republican Governor in 1995, and has since.